 Pretreatment Standard, National Pretreatment Standard, or Standard.
 Any regulation containing pollutant discharge limits promulgated by the EPA in accordance with Section 307(b) and (c) of the Act, which applies to Industrial Users.
-The term includes prohibitive discharge standards, local limits, and Best Management Practices that are or may be established by the District.
+The term includes prohibitive discharge standards, local limits, categorical Pretreatment Standards, and Best Management Practices that are or may be established by the District.